payne/slick-course/lessons/lessons.md

 ## 800 # Select Queries

 We have covered all the basics of creating tables and mappings.
 So now we will move onto queries, specifically SELECT queries.

 Selecting data is 90% of the work we are going to be doing with databases.

 ### Select Queries - Queries vs Actions

-Action is task to be run on the database with
+Action is a task to be run on the database with

 ```scala
 db.run(myAction)